rozalina-toteva/test-framework-core/README.md

 ### `TestFrameworkCore\TestFrameworkCore.csproj`

-This project contains the infrastructure code, which enables writing tests using the Sitefinity WCF RESTful services.
+This project contains the infrastructure code, which enables writing tests using the Sitefinity OData RESTful services.
 It also includes wrappers to expose data for the built-in content types to the tests you write.

 In `ContentTypes` project folder, you can find wrappers around the built-in Sitefinity CMS content types.
 The Sitefinity team provides and supports them.
 You can model wrappers you write for your content types based on the code contained here.